Gemma-Wood/Horiseon-Code-Refactor/README.md

 ![01-html-css-git-challenge-demo](https://github.com/msgemmawood/horiseon-code-refactor/assets/150028191/4c1d5c1d-ab90-4715-b527-6b9895af1532)

-The brief was to correct naccessability standards.
+The brief was to correct accessability standards.
 The main concern was to be optimised for search engines.

 Refactoring of this webpage involved;
 Modernise HTML elements and selectors to be semantically correct.